otsaloma/pan-transit/providers/README.md

 * **`name`** and **`description`** are visible to the user in the provider selection screen.
 Use underscore prefixes if the values of the fields are translatable.
-If your provider requires some copyright etc. attribution, you can include that in the description.
+If your provider requires some copyright statement or attribution, you can include that in the description.

 * **`departure_list_item_qml`** should be the name of the QML file used for list items of individual departures.
 Currently there's two